manublj/newsaggwiki/README.md

 ### 3. REPORTING Table
 **Schema**
 - `headline`: Headline of the news event.
-- `description`: Detailed description of the event.
+- `description`: Detailed description of the event.[When the source type is 'social media post', the post content is treated as the description.]
 - `event_date`: Date of the event.
 - `reporting_date`: Date the event was reported.
 - `src_type`: Type of source (post, article).